SoftDev-Candy/SoftDev-Candy/README.md

 🌱 About Me

-I’m currently focusing on C++, Unreal Engine, and backend systems.
+I’m currently focusing on C++, Unreal Engine, and backend systems praticularly in game engine and network technologies.

-I enjoy learning through projects — each one teaches me something new about design, debugging, or structure.
+I enjoy learning through projects each one teaches me something new about design, debugging, or structure.

 I’m also getting better at using Git, CMake, and organizing code the right way.